sliprub/UrchinScreen/README.md

 # UrchinScreen

-**A rotation-aware virtual display manager for macOS, enabling advanced multi-Mac Sidecar workflows**
+**A rotation-aware virtual display manager for macOS, enabling advanced multi-Mac Airplay workflows**

 UrchinScreen is a fork of [FluffyDisplay](https://github.com/tml1024/FluffyDisplay) by tml1024, enhanced with rotation support and workflow automation for creating vertical display setups across multiple Macs.